GIOT-POC/coordinate-adapt/README.md

 # coordinate-adapt
-coordinate-adapt is design for node, according to Bases info and RSSI to calculation node's coordinate.
+coordinate-adapt is design for missed GPS node, according to Bases info and RSSI to calculation node's coordinate.

 <a name="install"></a>
 ## Installation